-- Our monitoring programs continually review accounts for potential fraudulent activity.
-If we detect suspicious activity, Civista FraudEYE alerts you by email, phone or text to verify that you indeed conducted the transactions.
+- Our 24/7 monitoring programs continually review accounts for potential fraudulent activity.
+If we detect suspicious activity, Civista FraudEYE alerts you by email, phone or text to verify that you did conduct the transaction.
+Learn More

 - We reissue compromised debit cards.
 When the bank is notified by MasterCard® of cardholders whose card information is compromised, we immediately notify affected customers with replacement card information.
 By replacing compromised cards, we can help reduce fraudulent transactions.

 What you can do

 - Monitor your accounts regularly.
 It is important to monitor your accounts and contact us immediately at 1-800-604-9368 if you see any suspicious transactions.
 Did you know you can review your account balances and transactions daily using any of the following free services?